usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/ids_4810/readme.txt

 correctly to a Retrieve Image Document Set (RAD-69) Request from an Image Document Consumer actor (Simulator), for a single DICOM image file.

+<p/>The Imaging Document Source has submitted a KOS for a study with a single image in test 4810.
+If you have not completed the action of submitting the KOS object for the test images and making those images available for retrieve, you need to complete that step now.

+<p/>In this test, we use the RAD-69 transaction to retrieve the single image referenced in the KOS.
+This test uses the following patient identifier:
+<blockquote>IDS-AD001-a^^^&amp;1.3.6.1.4.1.21367.2005.13.20.1000&ISO</blockquote>

 <h3>Prior to running this test:</h3>
 <ol>
 <li/>Create/select a test session.